-During charging:

-If the battery does not reach the ready status (see chapter 12) within 30h, it is considered to be defective.
-The reason could be a broken cell inside the battery.

-During operation: Once the battery is fully charged, a voltage drops test and a load test is performed alternately every 8 hours.
+- During charging: - If the battery does not reach the ready status (see chapter 12) within 30h, it is considered to be defective.
+The reason could be a broken cell inside the battery. - During operation: - Once the battery is fully charged, a voltage drop test and a load test is performed alternately every 8 hours.
 Three of the tests must consecutively produce negative results to indicate a battery problem.